azimonti/ma-libs/README.md

 ### 2) Do a full build

-You should do a full-build at least once via command line so that libraries (static and shared) are created, both for Release and Debug:
+A full-build at least once via command line is necessary, so that libraries (static and shared) are created, both for Release and Debug:

 ```bash
 ./cbuild.sh -t Debug
 ./cbuild.sh -t Release
 ```
 Executables can now be found under `build/`.

+## IMPORTANT NOTICE for WINDOWS

+To properly link Intel Fortran libraries, ensure that the path to the Intel Fortran library directory is set in your environment.
+This path is necessary to locate `ifconsol.lib`, which is required by Intel Fortran for linking when building DLLs.
+Set the environment variable `INTEL_FORTRAN_LIB_PATH` to the directory containing `ifconsol.lib`, typically located at `INTEL_INSTALL_PATH/Intel_fortran/compiler/latest/windows/compiler/lib/intel64_win`.
+Failure to set this path may result in unresolved symbols during the build process.